 The Williamson County Justice Court has jurisdiction over Juveniles (10-16 years of age) charged with Class C misdemeanor offenses.

 All Juvenile non-traffic court records are confidential and information pertaining to these cases may not be given over the phone.
-The Juvenile and/or a parent or guardian must appear at the Williamson County Inner Loop Annex with photo identification to obtain further information about their case.
+The Juvenile and/or a parent or guardian must appear at the Williamson County Georgetown Annex with photo identification to obtain further information about their case.